 Closing Thoughts

-The model’s successful launch created a foundation for future performance variants and cemented the Impala nameplate as one of the most enduring in automotive history.
+The model’s successful launch was foundational for future performance variants and cemented the Impala nameplate as one of the most enduring in automotive history.
 Its influence on subsequent muscle car development remains evident decades later.

 References